 people to meet, the band to

 greet … But nevermind all that, the

 Nevermind in its entirety and loud.”

-While the modest setting was right up Nirvana’s street the guest list and the party was far out of the band’s comfort zone.
-They were promised something far more low-key and yet found themselves accosted by cocktails, canapes and schmoozing.
-But being well-brought-up lads the band were cordial enough.
+While the modest setting was right up Nirvana’s street, the guest list and the party was far out of the band’s comfort zone.
+They were promised something far more low-key and yet found themselves accosted by cocktails, canapes and schmoozing — but being well-brought-up lads, the band were cordial enough.
 They signed autographs, made chit chat and generally enjoyed the merriment.
-But everybody has a breaking point and Nirvana’s was getting closer with every single double-kiss greeting.
+However, everybody has a breaking point, and Nirvana’s was getting closer with every single double-kiss greeting.

-Following two spins of the band’s album Nevermind the mood in the room begun tochange when Kurt, Kirst and Dave began asking for different songs to be played.
-Steve Wells later recalled, “I noticed that Kurt, Krist, Dave, and others kept going up into the DJ booth, and they were obviously getting drunker and drunker … way more than they could on beer.
+Following two spins of the band’s album Nevermind, the mood in the room began to change when Kurt Cobain, Krist Novoselic and Dave Grohl started asking for different songs to be played.
+Steve Wells later recalled: “I noticed that Kurt, Krist, Dave, and others kept going up into the DJ booth, and they were obviously getting drunker and drunker… way more than they could on beer.
 Then the free beer ran out, and things started to get kinda rowdy.”

-“I guess I freaked about the whole situation,” Wells later recalled, “rounded them up, including Bruce, and with the help of the doormen, got them out of the door just in time for them all to barf on the curb” this image remains burned in our souls and one of the very best.
-The brightest sparks in rock and roll for many years, covered in guacamole, tamales and other south-western delights, throwing up their drinks on the side of the road.
-Expelled from their own celebration.
+“I guess I freaked about the whole situation,” Wells later recalled, “Rounded them up, including Bruce, and with the help of the doormen, got them out of the door just in time for them all to barf on the curb” this image remains burned in our souls and one of the very best.
+The brightest sparks in rock and roll for many years, covered in guacamole, tamales and other southwestern delights, throwing up their drinks on the side of the road.
+It was enough to have Nirvana expelled from their own celebration.
 “We were laughing,” Novoselic remembers.
 “Oh my God, we just got kicked out of our own record release party!”